spinnaker/spinnaker/README.md

 Prerequisites
 ===

 Install JDK 7.
+Specifically:

-Does not work for JDK 6.
+ -  JDK 6 - does not work
+ -  JDK 7u60 - Works - use this one
+ -  JDK 7u65 - has a bug, does not work

 Quick Use
 ===